-Garrett Smith is the Director of the Office of Nuclear Safety (AU-30), within the Office of the Associate Under Secretary for Environment, Health, Safety and Security (AU).
-AU-30 establishes nuclear safety requirements and expectations for the Department to ensure protection of workers, the public, and the environment from the hazards associated with nuclear operations.
+Garrett Smith is the Director of the Office of Nuclear Safety (EHSS-30), within the Office of Environment, Health, Safety and Security (EHSS).
+EHSS-30 establishes nuclear safety requirements and expectations for the Department to ensure protection of workers, the public, and the environment from the hazards associated with nuclear operations.
 It also establishes general facility safety requirements in the areas of fire protection, natural phenomena hazards, and quality assurance to ensure that products and services meet or exceed the Department's objectives in each of these areas.

 Mr. Smith has been with the Federal Government for over 23 years.
 Starting in 1994 at the Nuclear Regulatory Commission (NRC), where he was a Fuel Facility Safety Inspector, performing Chemical Safety, Criticality Safety, Fire Protection, Seismic, and MC&A inspections at the nation’s commercial nuclear fuel fabrication and navy nuclear fuel manufacturing facilities.
 Later he worked for the Executive Director for Operations as a Senior Technical Advisor.
 Post 9/11, he helped to startup the new Office of Nuclear Security and Incident Response within the NRC and held several positions within that organization, including Technical Assistant to the Director, and section chief of the Materials Security Section.
 Garrett also served as the Section Chief of the Decommissioning Branch within the Office of Nuclear Waste Management.